neondatabase/website/content/docs/guides/neon-authorize.md

 Most authentication providers issue **JSON Web Tokens (JWTs)** on user authentication to convey user identity and claims.
 The JWT is a secure way of proving that logged-in users are who they say they are &#8212; and passing that proof on to other entities.

 With **Neon Authorize**, the JWT is passed on to Neon, where you can make use of the validated user identity directly in Postgres.
-To integrate with an authentication provider, add your provider's JWT discovery URL to your project.
+To integrate with an authentication provider, you will add your provider's JWT discovery URL to your Neon project.
 This lets Neon retrieve the necessary keys to validate the JWTs.

 ```typescript shouldWrap
 import { neon } from '@neondatabase/serverless';